Wolf Creek Pass: Climate

 Wolf Creek Pass has a subarctic climate (Dfc) with substantial precipitation year-round, though it may be called a subalpine climate due to it having a different climate than other climates on a similar latitude due to its high elevation.
 Summer usually consists of mild days and chilly nights.
 Winter consists of cold days with nightly lows close to zero lasting from early November to sometimes into April.
 Annual snowfall is heavy, averaging 392.1 in, one of the highest in the state, usually beginning by late September and not ceasing until early June.
 March averages the highest snowpack of the year at 67 inches 170.2 cm).

+The Upper San Juan SNOTEL weather station is situated nearby, to the south of Wolf Creek Pass's summit.
+Upper San Juan also has a subarctic climate (Köppen Dfc), but with a slightly lower average temperature and higher diurnal variation.